microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme_cdmutilpipeline.md

 Since CDUtil is just a pipeline within the Synapse or Azure Data Factory, this approach simplify the deployment and maitainance of the utilities.

 Following features are not yet implemented in the CDMUtil pipeline.
 You should continue to use CDMUtil as console App or Function App if you have been using any of these features
-1. Schema support
-2. Enum translation
+1. Enum translation
-3. Cleaning the Entity view definitions
+2. Cleaning the Entity view definitions
-4. Overiding the string lenght properties
+3. Overiding the string lenght properties
-5. Not having enhanced metadata feature on (reading un-resolved cdm.json files)
+4. Not having enhanced metadata feature on (reading un-resolved cdm.json files)
-6. AXDB connection string to retrive string lenght or view dependencies
+5. AXDB connection string to retrive string lenght or view dependencies

 **Pre-requisites**